Pyromaanisorsa/DiceRollers/README.md

 - Local mode: Game connects directly to a local Python TCP server and the server passes roll values to game.
 - Online mode: Roll results are sent to AWS via a Python app, stored in DynamoDB, and retrieved by Unity using HTTP polling (UnityWebRequest).

-This setup allows the same game logic to function regardless of whether the physical dice is nearby or remote.

 ## 🧱 Architecture Overview
 ![System Architecture](DiceIntegrationChart.png)
 Figure: Data flow between Unity, AWS, and the Bluetooth dice via a Python bridge.